withastro/astro/packages/integrations/image/README.md

 **Default:** `undefined`
 </p>

 The compression quality used during optimization.
-The image service will use a default quality if not provided.
+The image service will use its own default quality depending on the image format if not provided.

 #### width